ETLs

 Prerequisites

-The following are the prerequisites required for establishing a connection between the connector and the OvalEdge application.
+Here are the prerequisites for connecting the connector and OvalEdge.

 Connectivity via API

-The connectivity to Azure Data Factory is via APIs, which are included in the platform.
+The connectivity to Azure Data Factory is via APIs included in the platform.

 Version

-The connector currently supports the following versions of Azure Data Factory:
+Azure Data Factory connector currently supports the following versions:

 API Version